jundalisay/sp/content/en/superphysics/principles/definitions.md

 Absolute Entity | A theoretical (non-existing) Entity that precedes Existence.
 Also, Pre-Existence Abstract Reasoning | The use logic to explain nonphysical or philosophical causes and effects.
 Active Observation | Observing the object while probing it or doing actions on it.
-Adharmic | not being in line with one's dharma or the nature of things.
+Action | the effect of effort being deployed in space or reality Adharmic | not being in line with one's dharma or the nature of things.
 This replaces the concept of 'bad' or 'evil' which are based on the limited ego
 Atheism | a belief system that negates the existence of a Supreme Entity Attribute | a part of Substance.